Osaka has little trouble, tops Sharma at Miami Open

 She’s ranked No. 77 in the world largely because she hasn’t entered many events in the last year, though among active players — if Ashleigh Barty is no longer considered one after her surprising retirement announcement — Osaka is the most recent to hold the No. 1 ranking.
 Barty supplanted her in the top spot on Sept.
 9, 2019, and has held that ranking since.

 Osaka has openly talked about struggling with depression and working on her mental health since winning the 2018 U.S. Open over Serena Williams.
-She withdrew from last year’s French Open to tend to her mental health, left last year’s U.S. Open in tears and was brought to tears again by the comment from a spectator at Indian Wells earlier this month.
+She withdrew from last year’s French Open, left last year’s U.S. Open in tears and was brought to tears again by the comment from a spectator at Indian Wells earlier this month.

 “I just wanted to prove that I could come back out here and compete,” Osaka said.